binipringle/intro-to-dh/_texts/3-html-css.md

 ---

-###### Adaptation of Introduction to HTML and CSS by Kristen Hackett, Patrick Sweeney, and Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+*Adapted from Introduction to HTML and CSS by Kristen Hackett, Patrick Sweeney, and Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives (GCDI).
+Copyright GCDI with CC BY-SA 4.0.*

 ---
+# Overview and learning goals

 HTML (Hypertext Markup Language) is a markup language used to create and organize the content of a website.
 CSS (Cascading Style Sheets) is a language used for design and layout.
 Together, these languages form the foundation of what one needs to know to create websites that are useful and well-designed.